iennae/porter/docs/content/quickstart.md

 For this quickstart, the main concepts that you will learn about are bundles, mixins and the actions that you can take with bundles.

-* Bundles
+* Bundle

+A bundle is your application artifact, client tools, configuration and deployment logic packaged together in a bundle.

 * Actions

+Actions are the different set of defined steps that you want to do with the bundle.
+The primary actions are install, upgrade, and uninstall.

 * Mixins

-The three primary bundle actions that you will define are install, upgrade, and uninstall.

 Mixins are the building blocks for authoring bundles.
 There are a number of mixins included by default and you can create new ones as well.
 Mixins help you define the bundle actions.

-## Introducing porter the CLI
+## Introducing Porter the CLI

-When you install Porter, you are getting the command line interface for building bundles.
-There are a number of flags you can pass to porter for the various operations.
+When you install Porter, you are getting the porter command line interface for building bundles.

-The steps for creating a bundle are:
+In general, the steps for creating a new bundle are:

 * Create a new directory on your local file system.
 * Use the porter CLI with the create flag to initialize your project with a set of templates.